 IKEA effect: Why it matters in business?

-Do you know why cake mixes was not intially a huge success?
+Do you know why cake mixes were not initially a huge success?

 Upon receiving this response, Betty Crocker came up with a new idea.
 They made some changes in the recipe of the mix, and the new cake mix required customers to add an egg to the mix.
 This small change by the makers led to a fantastic response from the customers.

-By allowing customers to add an egg to the mix made them feel that they had contributed something towards the making of the final product.
-Since then, cake mixes are as popular as ever.
-Now, as mouth-watering this story might seem, there are many layers to it, just like a cake!
+Allowing customers to add an egg to the mix made them feel that they had contributed something towards the making of the final product.
+Since then, cake mixes have been as popular as ever.
+Now, as mouth-watering as this story might seem, there are many layers to it, just like a cake!
 Read ahead and devour!

 Index: